 - Two aspherical elements and three extra-low dispersion elements for less chromatic and spherical aberrations and improved sharpness

 - Zero-D series design for less distortion and increased geometric accuracy

 - Frog Eye Coating to repel water and dust from front element

-- Minimum focusing distance of 7.9 inches
+- Manual focus design with minimum focusing distance of 7.9 inches

-- Five-blade diaphragm that produces 10-point sun stars
+- Five-blade diaphragm for 10-point sun stars

 - 86mm front filter thread for using screw-in filters